 - Authorized share capital: This is the maximum amount of capital a company can issue.
 It can grow from time to time.
 For this, a company needs to fulfill some formalities and also pay the required fees to legal entities.

 - Issued share capital: This is the portion of authorized capital that a company offers to its investors.

 - Paid-up capital: This refers to the portion of the subscribed capital for which the investors pay.
 Since most companies accept the full subscription amount at one go, issued, subscribed, and paid capital are the same thing.

 In preference shares, when a company is liquidated, the shareholders who hold preference shares are paid off first.
 They also have the right to receive profits from the company before the ordinary/regular shareholders.

-In the case of cumulative preference share, when the company does not declare dividends for a particular year, it is carried forward and accrued.
+The cumulative preference share is carried forward and accrued when the company does not declare dividends for a particular year.
 Whenever the company earns profits in the future, these accumulated dividends are paid first.
 In the case of non-cumulative preference shares, dividends do not get accumulated, which means when there are no future profits, no dividends are paid.

 Here, the shareholders have the right to convert these shares into ordinary equity shares.
 For this, specific terms and conditions need to be met.
 Non-convertible preference shares do not have a right to be converted into equity shares.

 Share dilution occurs when a company issues new shares, such as in a future round of investment or perhaps on the exercise of share options granted.
 The issuance of new shares will dilute the percentage of an existing shareholder’s interest in the company, although the number of shares they own remains the same.